RIS-Seminars/container-technologies/README.md

 ```
 docker build -t username/docker-example:latest .
 ```
+> [!Note]
+> If you are using a Mac that has the newer Mac chips, you will need to add the following option to your build command.
+> `--platform linux/amd64`
 * If it builds successfully, you should get output of information about the building process, but at the end you’ll see the following.
 ```
 [+] Building 14.3s (8/8) FINISHED                                                                                                                                                                                                 docker:desktop-linux